-STATE Thank you for your ongoing participation in the HPTN 084 study.
-In this

-phase of the study, there are some choices for you to make.
-In order for you

-to weigh the pros and cons for yourself, you can use something called a

-decisional balance worksheet.

-HANDOUT Decisional Balance Worksheet

-STATE With a decisional balance sheet, you are listing pros and cons that are very

-specific to you, your life, your thoughts and your feelings.
-This allows you to

-weigh the drawbacks and benefits of all of your options in order to get a

-clearer understanding of what is right for you.
-Let's review this worksheet

-together.
+STATE HANDOUT STATE Thank you for your ongoing participation in the HPTN 084 study.
+In this phase of the study, there are some choices for you to make.
+In order for you to weigh the pros and cons for yourself, you can use something called a decisional balance worksheet.
+Decisional Balance Worksheet With a decisional balance sheet, you are listing pros and cons that are very specific to you, your life, your thoughts and your feelings.
+This allows you to weigh the drawbacks and benefits of all of your options in order to get a clearer understanding of what is right for you.
+Let's review this worksheet together.
 DISCUSS Decisional Balance Worksheet with participant.
-Help with pros and cons if
+Help with pros and cons if needed.

-needed.
 Examples are just for discussion if needed.

-Choice to stay on TDF/FTC:

-Pros may include:

-Used to taking daily pill

-• Don't like injections

-2 on china injunione

-Cons may include

-Not long-acting

-Product storage

-1 Todaet storage

-Choice of oral CAB lead-in or direct-to-inject:

-Pros may include:

-Getting used to the medication

-Avoiding allergic reaction

-Cons may include

-Taking a daily pill temporarily (if required)

-Chaica to join the avegnoney substudy.

-(2) Choice to join the pregnancy substudy: Pros may include:

-Help gather valuable information for pregnant women in the future

-Monitoring of pregnancy by study staff; getting additional care

-Cons may include

-Cons may include

-Additional study procedures

-Extra time at study visits
+Choice to stay on TDF/FTC: Pros may include: Used to taking daily pill Don't like injections Cons may include Not long-acting Product storage Choice of oral CAB lead-in or direct-to-inject: Pros may include: Getting used to the medication Avoiding allergic reaction Cons may include Taking a daily pill temporarily (if required) Long Choice to join the pregnancy substudy: Pros may include: Help gather valuable information for pregnant women in the future Monitoring of pregnancy by study staff; getting additional care Cons may include Additional study procedures Extra time at study visits Choice to start ART following discordant results: Pros may include: Benefits of early treatment